 Ingredient Notes

-Vegetables: The base flavor of this recipe is built with onions and celery.
-I use the leeks (the white part) and green onions, along with celery.
+Vegetables: The foundational flavor of this recipe is built with onions and celery.
+I use leeks (the white part) and green onions, along with celery.
 If you don't have leeks you can use white onions, yellow onions, or extra green onion white parts.
-Leeks need to be cleaned well, so check out the Hints and Tips section below on cleaning the leeks.
+Leeks need to be cleaned well, so check out the Hints and Tips section below for cleaning them.

-Dairy: This is a creamy soup, so the fat in whole milk and heavy cream are important to the consistency and flavor profile.
-You can substitute 2% milk and Half-and-Half if you need to.
-Butter is also important to the final consistency and flavor, but substitute olive oil or margarine if you need to.
+Dairy: This is a creamy soup, so the fat in whole milk and heavy cream is important to the consistency and flavor profile.
+Substitute 2% milk and Half-and-Half if you need to.
+Butter is also important to the final consistency and flavor, olive oil or margarine are suitable substitutes.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.